flyteorg/flyte/rsts/concepts/admin.rst

 - :ref:`workflow engine <divedeep-admin-workflowengine>`: compiles workflows and launches workflow executions from launch plans.
 - :ref:`data <divedeep-admin-data>` (remote cloud storage): offloads data blobs to the configured cloud provider.
-- :ref:`runtime <divedeep-admin-config>`: loads values from a config file to assign task resources, initialization values, execution queues and more.
+- :ref:`runtime <divedeep-admin-config>`: loads values from a config file to assign task resources, initialization values, execution queues, and more.
 - :ref:`async processes <divedeep-admin-async>`: provides functions for scheduling and executing workflows as well as enqueuing and triggering notifications

 .. _divedeep-admin-repository: